Melikash98/EasyEmail/README.md

         @Override
         public void onError(String error) {
             // called on main thread
+            // If the device is offline, error will begin with "QUEUED:"
+            // meaning the email has been saved locally and will be sent automatically
+            // when connectivity is restored.
             Log.e("EasyEmail", "Error: " + error);
         }
     }
 );
 ```

+> **Offline behaviour:** When the device has no internet connection, the inquiry is saved to a local Room database and `onError` is called with a message prefixed by `"QUEUED:"`.
+WorkManager will automatically retry sending the email (with exponential backoff, up to 3 attempts) once connectivity is restored.
+Observe `EmailStateLiveData` for real-time queue status updates.

 #### With extra template params